Paramount Network: United Kingdom

-Paramount Network launched in the UK on July 4, 2018, it is operated by the Viacom-owned network Channel 5.
+Paramount Network launched in the United Kingdom on July 4, 2018, it is operated by the Viacom-owned network Channel 5.
 It is the second Paramount-branded property in that market; its domestic version of Comedy Central launched as the Paramount Channel in 1995, then was Paramount Comedy from 1997 until 2009, when it took the Comedy Central name.
 On January 7, 2020, it replaced the British version of Spike in its channel allotments on Freeview, cable, and satellite.
 The British version of Paramount Network was closed the day prior, and rebranded as 5Action on January 19, 2022.